 We have speech pathologists that we work closely with and they collaborate with us to complete the assessment.
 Depending on your child’s needs and the speech pathologist’s availability, we may see your child together at your home/child’s school or separately at our respective offices.
 If you have worked with a speech pathologist prior to seeing us, we are happy to work with them to produce a combined report.

 Please note that the speech pathologist’s fees are in addition to our fees and you will need to clarify these with the speech pathologist.

 How long will I have to wait to get the results?

 Please allow up to 4 weeks for us to analyse the information collected, compile the report and communicate with the speech pathologist and paediatrician involved to come to an agreement about your child’s diagnosis.

 Our extensive clinical experience and the research tell us it is very important to support you as parents/caregivers to understand your child’s diagnosis or non-diagnosis, as it can be a mixed emotional experience for parents.
 Being well-informed and supported at the time of diagnosis means you are more likely to adapt well and engage better with intervention services.

 During the feedback session, we will talk you through our report including our recommendations for the next steps to take with your child.
 We allow plenty of time for your questions to be answered.
-A copy of the Autism Parent’s Handbook (by Heidi Brandis) will be provided if your child receives a diagnosis of ASD.
+A copy of the latest edition of the Autism Parent’s Handbook (by Heidi Brandis) will be provided if your child receives a diagnosis of ASD.
 If your child does not meet the criteria for ASD, recommendations for future directions will be discussed.

 How much does an autism assessment cost?